The Role Of Couples Therapy For Alcoholism

 Alcohol has several effects on families, friendships, and the individual facing alcohol abuse.
 It is common for individuals facing alcohol abuse to have strained relationships with friends or loved ones.
 Loved ones of those dependent on alcohol go through challenging emotions like frustration, mistrust, and poor or unhealthy communication.
 Furthermore, feelings of safety both the individual with alcoholism and the loved one may feel can become compromised.
 The individual battling alcoholism may form unhealthy relationships outside the home, can spend money supporting their alcoholism, or can become aggressive and engage in violent or aggressive behavior (or domestic violence) at worst.

 Additionally, children can also feel impacted by the instability of seeing loved one’s drink, argue, or in some cases, engage in abuse due to alcoholism.
 As a result, the child is more likely to grow up repeating patterns of alcohol abuse or unhealthy relationship patterns.
 Lastly, the effect of alcoholism on the individual can be a complex one that damages or worsens mental health (depression), increases health challenges (withdrawal, organ damage, cirrhosis, and changes in brain chemistry) and impacts everyday life.
 Without treatment that includes counseling, individuals may remain largely unaware of how their alcoholism affects others.

 Couples Therapy In Rehab

 Alongside detox and medications used to reduce alcohol withdrawal symptoms, patients can access group therapy and one-on-one therapy in some facilities.
 This helps the individual become more self-aware.
 Additionally, some facilities offer family or couples therapy in order to help individuals and their loved one’s better cope with addiction and relationship challenges.
-Contact a qualified treatment provider to discover which facilities offer both services, and how you or your loved one can get started on their journey to recovery.
+Contact a treatment provider today to discuss treatment options.